fredefox/sudoku/README.md

 We see that the overall time has gone down, but the time for solving each individual puzzle has gone up possibly due to contention.

+With pooling the results look like this:

+    > sudoku:poolbenchmarks().
+    {37801694,
+    [{wildcat,1.76515},
+      {diabolical,84.54417},
+      {vegard_hanssen,135.17884},
+      {challenge,21.3835},
+      {challenge1,378.01133000000004},
+      {extreme,30.67472},
+      {seventeen,56.00633}]}

+The results are not drastically different from the previous result.
+This is likely due to the small size of the list.
+We would expect the improvement to be more pronounced if we were solving - say - a thousand sudokus in parallel.